Monstera (mon-STER-uh) is a type of Evergreen tropical vine or shrub hailing from Central America.

 Monstera plants have only been a houseplant since early in the 20 century.

 Why is it Called Monstera?

-The genus name is probably a contraction of the word monstrifer.
-It means monster-bearing and refers to the plants’ large and unusual leaves.
+The genus name is probably a contraction of the word monster.
+It means monster-bearing and refers to the plants’ large and unusual dark green leaves.

 How Many Species Are There of Monstera?

 Only a few types of Monstera are available as houseplants or grown in the landscape in tropical settings.
 Yet, there are 45 recognized Monstera species in existence.

 Where and How is Monstera Used in the Landscape, Garden, or Home?

 For the most part, people keep Monstera as showy, large-leaved houseplants.
 They do well indoors in bright, warm, humid settings.